• Skip to main content

 Long Island Water Quality Challenge

-As part of the Long Island Nitrogen Action Plan (LINAP), the Long Island Water Quality Challenge promotes project-based learning in Science, Technology, Engineering and Mathematics (STEAM) in Long Island schools and helps students in grades 6-12 develop a greater understanding of how their classroom curriculum can be applied to protecting Long Island’s crucial water resources – with a specific focus on reducing or eliminating nitrogen pollution.
+As part of the Long Island Nitrogen Action Plan (LINAP), the Long Island Water Quality Challenge promotes project-based learning in Science, Technology, Engineering, Arts, and Mathematics (STEAM) in Long Island schools and helps students in grades 6-12 develop a greater understanding of the importance of protecting Long Island’s crucial water resources – with a specific focus on reducing or eliminating nitrogen pollution.
 This competition also connects students, teachers and their communities to the overall LINAP initiative.
-The 2020-2021 Long Island Water Quality Challenge is underway and will conclude in May of 2021.

 More information about the STEAM Challenge can be found here.